 Sensory and hedonic changes are associated with lower energy (kJ) intake as well as negative nutritional, emotional and social consequences at similar cyclical time points during and after chemotherapy treatment.r

-Taste changes in people who have received radiation therapy to the head and neck may be more enduring.r Although some patients show full recovery by 6-12 months after completion of radiation therapy, others show incomplete or no recovery several years after completing treatment.r
+Taste changes in people who have received surgery or radiation therapy for the treatment of head and neck cancer may be more enduring.r Although some patients show full recovery by 6-12 months after completion of radiation therapy, others show incomplete or no recovery several years after completing treatment.r

 Contributing risk factors to changes in flavour perception may include:rrr